Planning questions emerge at tornado-destroyed candle plant

 “It appears most were sheltering in the place they were told to shelter,” Gov. Andy Beshear said.
 “I hope that area was as safe as it could be, but this thing got hit directly by the strongest tornado we could have possibly imagined.”

-Of the 110 workers overnight Friday, Beshear said early Sunday that only 40 were rescued and it would be a miracle if any more were found alive.
-He said later on Sunday that it might be a “better situation” than initially feared as the state works to verify a worker headcount provided by the factory.
+A company spokesperson said Sunday that eight of the 110 workers on the overnight shift Friday are confirmed dead and another eight are missing.
+More than 90 have now been accounted for, making the death toll lower than some had feared hours earlier.

+“Many of the employees were gathered in the tornado shelter and after the storm was over they left the plant and went to their homes,” said Bob Ferguson, the company spokesperson.
+“With the power out and no landline they were hard to reach initially.”

-Some workers said they had been told to huddle in a central hallway area, the strongest part of the building, as the storm approached.
+Workers said they had been told to huddle in a central hallway area, the strongest part of the building, as the storm approached.
+Some had already left earlier in the night following a warning siren, they said.

-“That’s where everybody is supposed to go,” said Autumn Kirks, who worked at the plant with her boyfriend, who is still missing.
-“We stopped everything and tried to get as sheltered as we could.”

-Kirks said an earlier weather warning siren during her shift prompted some workers to leave for the night.

-“I know a lot of the workers left.
-We thought about it but decided against it,” she said.

-The factory where she and her boyfriend worked employs many people in and around Mayfield, a city of about 10,000 in Kentucky’s southwest corner.
+The factory employs many people in and around Mayfield, a city of about 10,000 in Kentucky’s southwest corner.
 It is Graves County’s third-biggest employer, according to the county’s website.
 Even some inmates at the county jail have worked there.

 Scented candles made in the plant eventually found their way onto the shelves of prominent retailers like Bath & Body Works.
 The Ohio retailer said in a statement it was “devastated by the horrible loss of life at the Mayfield Consumer Products factory – a long-standing partner of ours.”